learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Summary

 In this lab we saw how to calculate the covariance and correlation between variables.
 We also looked at mean normalization and dot products which will be revisited later in the course.
-FInally we saw how to calculate these measures using pandas built in methods.
+Finally we saw how to calculate these measures using pandas built in methods.